rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-external-secrets.md

 ### Add ExternalSecret

-Next step is the create an external secret CR that will connect to Vault and create a secret in OpenSHift using the secret added to the Vault in previous step.
+Next step is the create an external secret CR that will connect to Vault and create a secret in OpenShift using the secret added to the Vault in previous step.

 1. Login to the `OpenShift console`.